 This award winning social enterprise, supported initially by the Rank Foundation, encourages local people and organisations (including generous donations from Pontypridd RFC, Cardiff Blues and the Football Association of Wales Trust) to donate unwanted sports kit in several RCT locations (e.g. All RCT Sports Centres) for recycling and selling at a fraction of the new cost to those wishing to get into sport.
 Ynyshir karate black belt, Steffan Rees, came up with the idea when he realised just how much young people and families had to fork out for new sports kit to join his club.
 Play It Again Sport is able to donate sportswear to those referred to it who are in need.

-From August 2017 Play It Again Sport has been based in Too Good To Waste, a household goods recycling social enterprise in Ynyshir and Treorchy and a founding member of Stronger Rhondda Gryfach.
+From August 2017 Play It Again Sport has been based in Too Good To Waste, a household goods recycling social enterprise in Ynyshir, Aberdare and Treorchy and a founding member of Stronger Rhondda Gryfach.
 The store is open seven days a week and has had amazing support from a wide range of individuals and organisations donating sports kit.
-From December 2017, Play It Again Sport has also been available in Too Good To Waste’s Aberdare store.
 For the latest deals and details of sports activities, check out our Facebook page.

-Mark Hutton (Project Co-ordinator) and James Watts-Rees (Rank Aspire Programme Project Worker) lead the project – both in delivering and developing sporting opportunities in Rhondda and in growing the social enterprise which helps fund them.
+James Watts-Rees and Natasha Burnell lead the project – both in delivering and developing sporting opportunities in Rhondda and in growing the social enterprise which helps fund them.
+We have just been awarded three years’ funding by the National Lottery Community Fund in Wales to support Natasha as Enterprise Manager.

 Check out our promotional video made by Juliana Willis when she was leading the project.